11 Most Interesting Colombian Christmas Traditions

 The first Monday after January 6 is also always a holiday in Colombia in honor of this traditional Catholic holiday (so, not a bad deal for the adults either!).

-With this day being seen as the end of the Christmas season, decorations will usually start to come down after January 6 too, although many cities will leave them up through that Monday holiday.
+With this day being seen as the end of the Christmas season, decorations will usually start to come down after January 6 too, although many cities and towns will leave them up through the Monday holiday.

-10. Pranks on Día de los Inocentes Colombian Tradition
+10. Día de los Inocentes: Colombian Tradition of Pranks

 During this Colombia Christmas tradition, pranks are played on friends and family!
 It is basically April Fools Day in December.